 Home Visiting for Families (DCYF): This program provides voluntary services in the home to expecting parents and families with infants and young children.
 Visits focus on linking families to health care and other community resources, promoting strong parent-child attachment, and coaching parents on learning activities to help their child's development.
 Visits also include regular screenings to help parents identify possible health and developmental issues.

 Find a local home visiting program by calling the Help Me Grow Washington Hotline at 1-800-322-2588.

-PAL for Moms: UW Partnership Access Line for Moms (PAL for Moms) is a free telephone consultation service for health care providers caring for patients with mental health problems who are pregnant, postpartum, or planning pregnancy.
+Partnership Access Line (PAL) for Moms: University of Washington (UW) Partnership Access Line for Moms (PAL for Moms) is a free telephone consultation service for health care providers caring for patients with mental health problems who are pregnant, postpartum, or planning pregnancy.
 Any health care provider in Washington State can receive consultation, recommendations, and referrals to community resources from a UW psychiatrist with expertise in perinatal mental health.